camronlevanger/noisewaterphd/posts/nikola.md

 I'm currently just getting started with Nikola, but I will have most of my old posts imported soon, and I will have a full write up of my experience using Nikola in the next few days.

-I am also switching the discussions over to Discus, which will be a very nice addition.
+I am also switching the discussions over to [Disqus](http://disqus.com), which will be a very nice addition.

 Sorry for the long absence, I hope you haven't written me off.